EvercityEcosystem/carbon-credits/README.md

 # 1. Evercity Carbon Credits Pallet

-This repositary contains source code of blockchain node, which is a main part of Evercity's Carbon Credits project.
+This repository contains source code of blockchain node, which is a main part of Evercity's Carbon Credits project.

 # 2. Introduction